Trow-Registry/trow/docs/USER_GUIDE.md

 By default, Trow stores images and metadata in a Kubernetes [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
-This means that the data will survive pod restarts, but will be lost if the Trow pod is evicted from the node it is running on.
+This means that the data will survive pod restarts, but will be lost if the Trow pod is deleted or evicted from the node it is running on.
 This can occur when a node fails or is brought down for maintenance.

 To avoid losing data in this manner it is recommended to run using some form of persistent data volume.
 To do this we need to edit the `trow.yaml` file in